-- 1. An application using our online application form, by 3pm on Wednesday 12 June 2024. - 2.
-A signed copy of the application by email to researchgrants@musculardystrophyuk.org, which can arrive up to two weeks after the submission deadline. - We prefer that you scan wet signatures, but we understand that this is not always possible and will accept electronic signatures when necessary. - b.
+- An application using our online application form, by 3pm Tuesday 24 June - A signed copy of the application by email to researchgrants@musculardystrophyuk.org, which can arrive up to three weeks after the submission deadline. - a.
+We prefer that you scan wet signatures, but we understand that this is not always possible and will accept electronic signatures when necessary. - b.
 If the size of the scanned document is problematic, we will accept the signature page only provided you annotate the page with the grant reference.